GenomiqueENS/toullig/README.md

 /!\ The sequence template and complement can be reverse (it's depends of how the leader-adaptor is fix).

-The consensus sequence is the sequence result of the alignement of the template and the complement sequence (in 2D).
+The consensus sequence is the sequence result of the alignment of the template and the complement sequence (in 2D).
 This sequence contains section as follow :

 <p align="center">
   <img src="images/consensus_sequence.png"/>